 4. Finish the email with your signature

-Include a signature at the end of your email that consists of your full name and contact information such as your phone number, email and any social media profiles you wish to share with the recruiter.
+Include a signature at the end of your email that consists of your full name and contact information such as your phone number, email, online portfolio and any social media profiles you wish to share with the recruiter.